 In order to track pupils' progress and to check on their retention of previous learning, pupils are formally assessed three times through the year, plus a baseline.
 Following these assessements, and in light of their day-to-day responses, teachers make a judgement on a pupil's performance against age-related expectations.
 These judements are:

-As a requirement of the National Curriculum, Year 2 and Year 6 pupils take their end of key stage SATs in May of each year.
+As a requirement of the DfE, pupils will undertake statutory testing at key points throughout their time at primary school.
 These tests provide the data which is then verified and used in national comparisons.
 The complete set of statutory tests are:

-• Year 6: reading (1 paper), mathematics (3 papers), spelling, grammar and punctuation (2 papers).
+- Year 6: Reading (1 paper), Mathematics (3 papers), English Punctuation, Spelling & Grammar (2 papers).
 Writing is teacher assessed therefore pupils do not sit a writing test.
 Evidence is gathered throughout the course of the year and verified by external moderators.